robfletcher/strikt/README.md

 ## Writing your own assertion functions

-One of the aims of this library is that implementing your own assertions is _really, really_ easy.
+One of the aims of Kirk is that implementing your own assertions is _really, really_ easy.
 Assertion functions are extension functions on the interface `Assertion<T>`.

 Assertions come in two basic flavors, atomic and nested.